mmjsaa/co2captureanalysis/Data/data.md

+# Data Samples
+## Adsorption Isotherm Modelling Data
-An example set of [experimental data]() based on the data I obtained from using a Thermogravimetric Analyser (TGA), this data has been altered to be used as an example and is, therefore, inaccurate and should not be referenced.
+An example set of [experimental data](https://github.com/mmjsaa/co2captureanalysis/blob/9ce8398bd3117249a3eda7a8e5af1809e1aac3af/Data/TGAExpData.xlsx) based on the data I obtained from using a Thermogravimetric Analyser (TGA), this data has been altered to be used as an example and is, therefore, inaccurate and should not be referenced.
+The data is in the following format and units:

 | Absolute Pressure $(kPa)$ | Amount Adsorbed $(mmol \ g^{-1})$ |
 |---|---|